-Students absent from an assessment or school examination through illness, injury, family crisis/tragedy or participation in a school sports/cultural fixture will, on application, be given an extension or another opportunity for assessment if possible.
-The period of an extension is likely to be a few days at the most and will not exceed the period of time considered lost as the result of illness/injury etc. Students absent from an assessment or seeking an extension must apply in writing on the appropriate form in advance of the due date.
-[Student Drive/NCEA Information & Forms]
+Students absent from an assessment or school examination through illness, injury, family crisis/tragedy or participation in a school sports/cultural fixture will, on application, be given an extension or another opportunity for assessment, if possible.
+The period of an extension is likely to be a few days at the most and will not exceed the period of time considered lost as the result of illness/injury etc. Students absent from an assessment or seeking an extension must apply in writing on the appropriate form in advance of the due date. [www.northcote.school.nz/our-school/students/ncea]